-UPDATE August 2017: The program has not reached our application cap of 100 kW and applications are still being accepted.
+UPDATE September 2017: The program has reached our application cap of 100 kW and subsequent applications will be put on a waiting list.

 Renewable energy, or “green power,” is defined as energy that consists of electricity provided from solar, wind, small hydro, landfill methane, animal waste methane, agricultural waste and other biomass resources.
 NC GreenPower has specific definitions for eligible green power resources that qualify for our program.
 Projects must meet these eligible requirements.
 If you would like to become a generator, please review the following information to see where you can help make a difference.

 FUNDING: While we do provide financial incentives once a system is producing energy, NC GreenPower is not involved with grant funding, interconnection, development, permits or pre-production.
 These are managed by the owner, developer, installer or local utility.
 For information on funding resources, you may consider the DSIRE USA database, Self Help Credit Union Green Loans, DOE loans or AIRE.

 INTERCONNECTION: Systems must be grid-tied.
 Interconnection must be completed and a power purchase agreement obtained with a N.C. utility prior to the generator being eligible to participate in the program.
 NC GreenPower does not accept net-metered projects.

 INCENTIVES: The utility compensates the producer for the electricity generated to the grid, and NC GreenPower provides additional incentives for the green attributes (or RECs) for each kilowatt hour added to the grid.
 For rebates and incentives in North Carolina, visit the DSIRE USA database.